ssvassiliev/LinuxShell21/_episodes/02-Scheduling_Python.md

 #### Where is the installed software located?
 ~~~
-module load nixpkgs/16.09 gcc/5.4.0 openmpi/2.1.1 amber
+module load StdEnv/2020  gcc/9.3.0  openmpi/4.0.3 ambertools
-env | grep EBROOTAMBER # this is where AMBER is installed
+env | grep EBROOTAMBERTOOLS # this is where the ambertools module is installed
-ls $EBROOTAMBER
+ls $EBROOTAMBERTOOLS
 ~~~
 {: .bash}